Life After a Condition

 Unusual swelling, warmth, or redness in your legs

-Emotional healing is just as important as physical recovery.
-It's common to feel frustrated, anxious, uncertain about the future, or even depressed after a vascular event.
-You might worry about intimacy, returning to work, or whether you can trust your body again.
-These feelings are valid, and talking about them helps — whether with family, a counselor, or others who've been through similar experiences.
+Emotional recovery is just as important as physical healing.
+It’s normal to feel frustrated, anxious, uncertain about the future, or even depressed after a vascular event.
+You might worry about returning to work, resuming intimacy, or trusting your body again.
+These feelings are valid, and sharing them with others—whether family, a counselor, or people who’ve had similar experiences—can help you process and heal.

-Practice mindfulness, deep breathing, or gentle meditation to manage anxiety
+Try mindfulness, deep breathing, or gentle meditation to manage anxiety.

-Keep a journal to track progress, process emotions, and note gratitude
+Keep a journal to track your progress, process emotions, and reflect on moments of gratitude.

-Ask your doctor about mental health screening — depression after vascular events is common and treatable
+Ask your clinician about mental health screening; depression after a vascular event is common and treatable.

-Consider counseling or therapy to work through fear, grief, or lifestyle changes
+Consider counseling or therapy to work through fear, grief, or major lifestyle changes.

-If you're experiencing persistent sadness, hopelessness, or thoughts of self-harm, reach out immediately:
+If you ever feel persistent sadness, hopelessness, or thoughts of self-harm, reach out right away:

 Lifestyle Adjustments